💡 The Frank Takeaways:

-An FSA ID, or Federal Student Aid ID, is an identification that allows you to access your profile, application, and other information on several Department of Education websites, including the FAFSA® website, as well as sign forms electronically.
-To create an FSA ID, you’ll need to head over to the Federal Student Aid website.
+An FSA ID, or Federal Student Aid ID, is an identification that allows you to access your profile, application, and sign important documents like the FAFSA® To create your FSA ID, you’ll need to go to the Federal Student Aid website.

 What you need to create an FSA ID

-There are many important reasons you need to include your email address when you’re signing up for your FSA ID.
+There are many important reasons you need an email address when you’re signing up for your FSA ID.

 First, you will receive important information about your account at this email address.
 Second, if you ever forget your username or password, you can use your email to get them to reset it.

 Finally, you can also use your verified email address in place of your username to log in to FSA systems.
 You can verify your email address by requesting that a secure code be sent to it.